Donations from alumni and Friends of Lincoln College form the basis of number of funds to which Lincoln students can apply.

 Senior Tutor's Fund

 This fund is maintained by the Annual Fund and provides grants for proposals linked to academic purposes, directly relating to the individual's exam school (e.g. money for going on archaeological dig).
 It is primarily for undergraduates.
-Applications are accepted year round - please contact the College Office to apply.
+Applications are accepted year round - please complete an application form and send it to the Academic Administrator in the College Office or contact the Academic Administrator to apply.

 In this case, or if you have any further questions about any of the funds, please contact the Development Office